 The other items shown on the diagram, from the top down, are:

-See this NASA page for a more detailed look at the electromagnetic spectrum
+See here for a more detailed look at the electromagnetic spectrum

 It is useful to develop some feeling for the various magnitudes of energy that we must deal with.
 The basic SI unit of energy is the Joule; the appearance of this unit in Planck's constant h allows us to express the energy equivalent of light in joules.
 For example, light of wavelength 500 nm, which appears blue-green to the human eye, would have a frequency of